franm419/Contenido-n8n/README.md

-# 📢 LinkedIn Content Workflow - n8n
+# 📢 Content Workflow - n8n

 Workflow built in **n8n** to automate the creation and publishing of LinkedIn posts with both **text and images**.
 It combines **OpenAI** (for text generation) with **image models** like OpenAI DALL·E 3 or Replicate Flux, and then automatically publishes the final content to a LinkedIn account or organization.